 A common hesitation with digital wallets is the concern over safety and security.
 What happens if your phone gets stolen?
 Can hackers easily steal your information?
 Will you be putting your finances at risk?

-That’s because mobile payments are heavily encrypted and tokenized, meaning that none of your actual card or account numbers are stored within the digital wallet.
+The answer is no. Digital wallets are actually more secure than physical cards, because mobile payments are heavily encrypted and tokenized, meaning that none of your actual card or account numbers are stored within the digital wallet.

 But how does that work?